Chart Color Schemes

 Employment

-Surf Beach has a skilled workforce with significant representation in essential services sectors.
-Its unemployment rate is 4.0%, as per AreaSearch's aggregation of statistical area data.
+Surf Beach has a skilled workforce with significant representation from essential services sectors.
+The unemployment rate is 3.3%, as per AreaSearch's aggregation of statistical area data.

-As of June 2025824 residents are employed while the unemployment rate is 0.3% higher than Rest of NSW's rate of 3.7%.
+As of September 2025, there are 819 residents employed while the unemployment rate is 0.5% lower than Rest of NSW's rate of 3.8%.
 Workforce participation in Surf Beach lags behind Rest of NSW at 44.6% compared to 56.4%.
-Leading employment industries among residents include health care & social assistance, retail trade, and construction.
-The area shows strong specialization in health care & social assistance with an employment share of 1.2 times the regional level, while agriculture, forestry & fishing employs just 0.6% of local workers compared to Rest of NSW's 5.3%.
+The dominant employment sectors among residents include health care & social assistance, retail trade, and construction.
+Health care & social assistance is particularly strong with an employment share that is 1.2 times the regional level.

 Frequently Asked Questions - Employment